ttiimmothy/ttc-refactor-archived/README.md

-# TTC Refractor
+# TTC Refractor (Archived)

 TTC Refractor is a real-time transit application that provides estimated arrival times (eta) for TTC buses and streetcars.
 With TTC Refractor, users can quickly and easily plan their commute and stay up-to-date with the latest arrival times.
-[Demo](https://ttiimmothy.github.io/ttc-refractor/)
+[Demo](https://ttiimmothy.github.io/ttc-refractor-archived/)

 ## Features